Frequently Asked Questions

 1. How can I register for the ride?

 You can register for the London to Brighton Bike Ride 2019 by signing up online here.

 Alternatively you can also register offline, by filling in the offline form and sending it back to us as soon as it is complete to this address:

 British Heart Foundation, Lyndon Place, 2096 Coventry Road, Sheldon, Birmingham B26 3YU

 2. What is my start time?

 Your start time will be allocated according to your cycling experience and expected finish time.
 Your time cannot be changed due to the capacity of various waves.
 You will be told your time closer to the event.
 If you have not received your rider number and/or start time two weeks before the ride then please let us know.

 3. What are the travel options for the day?

 Southern Rail, Thameslink & Gatwick Express services, will not be accepting bikes on their trains, this may be enforced for the entire weekend, including the Monday.
 This is the decision made by the railway service, please make sure that you check with the railway service provider before you travel and please note that if you chose to travel via train you will be using this service at your own risk.
-Alternatively, our travel service offers transport for you and your bike to the start line in Clapham as well as from Brighton back to Clapham, once you have finished.
-Buy your travel tickets here.

 4. Is there a minimum sponsorship target?